My teaching philosophy centers around three principles: 1) change mindsets, 2) less is more, 3) the role of a facilitator.

 This course focuses on key social media technologies and their business applications in marketing, advertising, innovation, and collaboration.
 How to design and implement a social media marketing strategy or campaign?
 How can businesses effectively respond to social media crises?
 How can managers use to social media to promote employee engagement and collaboration?
 What are the risks and "dark sides" of social media.
 Students will read, think, and discuss these questions through a combination of readings, cases analyses, and hands-on projects.

-IDSC 3001 Information Systems for Business Processes and Management (up to 120 undergraduate per section)
+IDSC 3001 Information Systems for Business Processes and Management (Undergraduate Level)

-Research Seminar on Emerging Technologies: Artificial Intelligence, Blockchain, & Virtual Reality (PhD)
+Research Seminar on Emerging Technologies: Artificial Intelligence, Blockchain, & Virtual Reality (PhD Level)

-This course covers the latest research on emerging technologies such as artificial intelligence, blockchain, metaverse, and social media.
+This is a PhD Seminar on the latest research on emerging technologies such as artificial intelligence, blockchain, metaverse, and social media.
 Example topics include AI transparency, AI aversion, human-robot interactions, designs and mechanisms of blockchain, the impact of augmented reality and virtual reality, peer production, and online social networks.
 We will be reading and discussing book chapters and articles from multiple disciplines including but not limited to information systems, human-computer interaction, management, communication, and computer science.

-Research Seminar on Social Media and Online Communities (PhD)
+Research Seminar on Social Media and Online Communities (PhD Level)

 This is a PhD seminar to expose students to theories and methods related to social media and online communities.
 We cover key topics in motivation, identity, collaboration and innovation, social networks, community dynamics and evolution, electronic word-of-mouth, and risks associated with social media.
 Through readings and class discussions, students will learn how to read academic papers, how to synthesize papers to understand the big picture, how to motivate a research question, how to theorize, and how to write papers.